rcolomina/optimizing-py-pandas/README.md

 ## Binary Buffer File plus Dark Data Frames

 A third approach was attempted using a single binary buffer to store all the columns data frames created during transformations.
 Afterwards, a dark data array is loaded from the latter binary file stored in disk, to produce in chunks a final dark data frame.
-This approach has demonstrated a constant low memory usage during all the creations of intermediate data frame columns, beating the original source code;  but it's got still a peak of memory usage when all these pieces are bringing together into a final dark data frame.
+This approach has demonstrated a constant low memory usage during the creation of intermediate data frame columns,beating the original source code;  but it's got still a peak of memory usage when all these pieces are bringing together into a final dark data frame.
 Its memory profile is found in the following text file:

 * memory_profile_transform_df_buffer_dark.txt